cuiter/cashplot/docs/pages/Design.md

 ## UI design

 To promote reuse of UI elements and colors, a number of standard terms and colors are defined.
-By using these terms consistently, the resulting application can be much easier to change.
+By using these terms consistently, the resulting application can begin to have a solid shape.

 Concept definitions: